Plastic Model Kit, Box Condition: Sealed Mint

 $54

-1950s issue.
-The hardbox is in exceptional investment-grade "near mint" condition with fantastic color and gloss, four solid corners, no fading and no tears.
-Very slight wear (mainly on the corners) is the only flaw.
-Molded in the correct silver and clear with the early O-lin style teardrop-based stand.
+From the 1950s and with wonderful artwork.
+The hardbox is in 'excellent+' condition with great color and gloss.
+Molded in the correct gloss silver and clear with the early O-lin style two-piece, teardrop-based stand.
 The kit has not been started and is complete with all parts, decals and instructions.
 Paul Lindberg got his start in 1930s model aviation by designing, building and flying stick and tissue aircraft.
 His plans appeared in Popular Aviation magazine and he soon made a name for himself.
 When injection molding showed the way to increased kit sales in the late 1940s/early 1950s, he quickly teamed up with Mr. Olsen to create 'O-lin' models.
 Ray Gaedke was one the the early artists for O-lin, and he help pioneer dramatic and colorful box artwork.
 In the early 1950s Paul Lindberg was running the company and had the logo changed to his name.
 The first logo was circular, with 'Lindberg' in middle and 'Products' 'Incorporated' arched across the top and bottom.
-The second logo is the 'Yellow Rectangle' that is on this kit.
+The second logo is the 'Yellow Square' that is on this kit.
 Ray Gadke continued his bold and colorful artwork for Lindberg and did this F-80C boxart as well.

 Plastic Model Kit, Box Condition: VG